Jude the Apostle: New Testament

 Jude is clearly distinguished from Judas Iscariot, another apostle and later the betrayer of Jesus.
-Both Jude and Judas are translations of the name Ὶούδας in the Koine Greek original text of the New Testament, which in turn is a Greek variant of Judah (Y'hudah), a name which was common among Jews at the time.
+Both Jude and Judas are translations of the name Ὶούδας in the New Testament, which in turn is a Greek variant of Judah, a Hebrew language name which was common among Jews at the time.
 In most Bibles in languages other than English and French, Jude and Judas are referred to by the same name.

 Aside from Judas Iscariot, the New Testament mentions Jude or Judas six times, in four different contexts: